-Instagram-worthy bars still available for purchase throughout markets & shops in DC.
+Instagram-worthy bars also available for purchase throughout markets & shops in DC.
 Try not to leave the DC area without tasting the creamy 57% dark milk or their smooth 70% dark Brazilian bar.
-Also keep an eye out for Harper Macaw bonbons (technically bean-to-bonbon), which are seasonal, and not to be missed.
+Also keep an eye out for Harper Macaw bonbons (technically bean-to-bonbon).

 River-Sea Chocolate: Chocolate maker (from bean to bar) located about 35 minutes outside DC.
 Free factory & sample tours available.
 A fun and tasty variety of inclusion bars make a trip visiting the enthusiastic D’Aguiar family-business worthwhile.
+Full menu of drinking chocolates!
 Learn about lively hands-on classes online.
 Call ahead to confirm visit.
 Bars also available at Chocolate House, Trade Roots, other local shops.

 Factory Retail Hours, 4520 Daly Dr. Suite 100, Chantilly, VA 20151, Tues-Friday 10-2, Sat 11-5, + Other times, email to set up appointment. riverseachocolates.com

 Potomac Chocolate: Local chocolate maker (from bean to bar) based in Woodbridge, Virginia.
-Although no factory or store site, handcrafted bars (& when you’re lucky, bean-to-bar caramels & confections) can be purchased at shops and markets in DC.
+Now with a retail shop (opened in 2019) in Occoquan, Virigina.
+Handcrafted bars, bean-to-bar caramels, bonbons, bags of drinking chocolate & sometimes even fresh loaves of sourdough make it worth the short drive outside the beltway.
+Check website for shop hours.
+Potomac’s two ingredient bars can also be purchased at shops and markets in DC.
 The Toasted Milk and Toasted Sourdough Dark NEED to be in your suitcase before you leave the DC area.
 Chocolate House carries a great selection.

 Chocotenango: Chocolate maker (from bean to bar); based in DC; no factory or store site, handcrafted bars & bon-bons can be purchased in shops & markets around DC.
 Be on the lookout for the natty Zanzibar, a milk chocolate with sea salt, chili & nutmeg.
 (Shop Made in DC, Café Chocolate, Glen’s Garden Market, Chocolate House) chocotenango.com